Qiskit Courses, Tutorials & Certification Path

 - Is Qiskit free to learn?

 - Yes.
-Qiskit is open-source and the Qiskit Textbook is fully free.
-The IBM Quantum Platform offers free monthly time on real superconducting hardware, plus unlimited use of local AerSimulator.
+Qiskit is open-source and IBM's learning materials are fully free.
+The IBM Quantum Platform Open Plan offers free monthly QPU time on real superconducting hardware (currently 10 minutes per 28-day period), plus unlimited use of the local AerSimulator.
 Paid options exist (Qiskit Runtime premium plans for priority hardware queue access), but the entire learning path can be completed at zero cost.

 - Is the IBM Qiskit certification worth it?

-- The IBM Certified Associate Developer: Quantum Computation using Qiskit is the most widely recognised quantum computing certification available.
+- The IBM Certified Quantum Computation using Qiskit v2.X Developer - Associate certification (the successor to the retired v0.2X Associate Developer exam) is the most widely recognised quantum computing certification available.
 It is a strong addition to a software engineer resume, particularly for roles at companies using IBM hardware or Qiskit Runtime.
 See our IBM Quantum Computing certification page for prep details and our IBM courses page for additional study resources.

 - Qiskit vs PennyLane: which should I learn?